 Admittedly, that last theory seems like a bit of a cheese stretch.

 The New World Of Protein

 When Italians arrived in America long ago, they found the expensive proteins of their homeland were far more affordable and accessible in the meat markets of the new world.
 Such proteins included pork, beef, and veal, which all became wildly popular ingredients in many “new” favorites, including another Italian-American creation, the mighty meatball.
-These newly minted Italian-American homecooks not only devised new dishes based on what was available, but also adhered existing recipes to the new world’s meat-centric menu—altering many classic dishes into newfound creations, including chicken parmigiana.
+These newly minted Italian-American homecooks not only devised unique dishes based on what was available, but also adhered existing recipes to the new world’s meat-centric menu—altering many classics into newfound creations, including chicken parmigiana.

 Why We Love Chicken Parmigiana